-The blues goes to my core.
+As an aspiring jazz musician in training, blues goes to my core.

-The chords aren’t complex, the rhythms and melodies aren’t sophisticated, the harmony is a step down from folk music but several steps below jazz.
+Blues chords aren’t complex, the rhythms and melodies aren’t sophisticated, the harmony is a step down from folk music but several steps below jazz.

 Stevie Ray Vaughn isn’t the only white blues man to make it big and suffer an untimely end.
 He has been gone a while but the songs this group are playing on Sarandi Street are straight from his Real Book.